The Pheasantry

-The Pheasantry, 152 King's Road, Chelsea, London, is a Grade II listed building that was home to a number of important figures in 1960s London and a small music venue in the 1970s where a number of bands were able to play their first gigs.
+The Pheasantry, 152 King's Road, Chelsea, London, is a Grade II listed building.
+It was home to a number of important figures in 1960s London, and operated as a small music venue in the 1970s, where a number of bands were able to play their first gigs.
+Today, it is the home of a PizzaExpress restaurant, and also accommodates a music and cabaret venue called PizzaExpress Live Chelsea.